1. Home

 Teamup calendar access

-With Teamup, calendar access for every user is centrally controlled by the calendar administrator who represents the organization the calendar is set up for.
+With Teamup, calendar access is centrally controlled by the calendar administrator.
 Imagine the calendar as an office building.
 The administrator decides who gets to come into the building.

 Each Teamup master calendar is on its own subscription plan.
-The subscription plan determines the number of “ID badges” — or account-based users — you can have for that calendar.
-See our pricing page for a comparison of account-based users allowed on each plan.
+The subscription plan determines the total number of users allowed for each master calendar.
+See our pricing page for details.

 Calendar invitations for account users